Backcountry Skiing Etiquette: The Dos and Don’ts

 • Check the avalanche forecast!
 This may seem like a given, but it is always easy to think your tour partner did it.
 No matter what, always check the avalanche forecast even if everyone else in your party has.

 • Be nice!
-Say hello to your fellow backcountry skiers, pull your mask up, and wish them happy turns.
+Say hello to your fellow backcountry skiers and wish them happy turns.

 • Slow is smooth, smooth is fast!
 Rushing can lead to mistakes.
 As Paul Petzoldt, the founder of NOLS says, “stop and smoke a cigarette.”
 This means take a breath and relax which will help you from falling into heuristic traps and make good decisions regarding safety.